andrasq/node-docs/elastic-pipes.md

 ## The Problem

-The app that started this line of thinking published messages to RabbitMQ via TCP/IP and AMQP.
+The app that started this investigation published messages to RabbitMQ via TCP/IP and AMQP.
 This worked ok, but periodically the app would start crashing, not responding to requests and losing the messages that were needed to maintain consistency.